HaocanSun/haocansun.github.io/_pages/about.md

 </a>

 > *How to pronounce my name:
-> Hào, pronounced like “How” (as in how are you), with a falling tone.
+> Háo — sounds like “how,” with a rising tone.
 > Càn, pronounced like “Tsahn” (starts with a soft ts sound, similar to the end of cats).
 > Sūn, pronounced like “Soon” (rhymes with moon).*